aslotte/aslotte.github.io/_posts/2020-10-11-exploring-model-repositories-with-mlops-net.md

 ## Wrapping up

-In this post we have explored the importance of a centralized versioned model repository where  can store the machine learning models we train.
+In this post we have explored the importance of a centralized model repository where we can store the machine learning models we train.
 We have also taken a deep dive into the internals of MLOps.NET to understand how we can configure the library to use a repository of our choice.

 Happy coding!